 Usual surgery days: Monday, Tuesday, Thursday, Friday

-Dr Baxter, originally from Yorkshire, graduated from The University of Liverpool in 2003.
+Dr Baxter is from Yorkshire, and graduated from The University of Liverpool in 2003.
 He worked at the Royal Liverpool University Hospital for his pre-registration job before undertaking training in surgery, predominantly in orthopaedics.
 He gained the Diploma, and was admitted as a Member of the Royal College of Surgeons in 2007.
 In 2009 he changed career and began the General Practice training scheme, becoming a Member of the Royal College of General Practitioners in 2011.
 After spending some time working as a locum in Liverpool and Wirral, he then joined a large urban practice in Anfield where he stayed for two and a half years before joining Grassendale.
 His interests include musculoskeletal medicine (he undertakes a weekly "injection clinic") and promoting physical activity as a way of preventing and reducing illness.

 He is married with two young sons.
 Outside medicine he is interested in photography, SCUBA diving, Olympic weightlifting and IT.
 He designed and maintains this website.